Price Monitoring System For Any Business Size: How to Choose

-There are many metrics online stores use daily: traffic, average time spent on the site, conversion rate, churn, customer loyalty, etc. But there is one component that has direct impact on all of the above, and if you pay no attention to it, neither UX optimization, nor increase of targeted traffic, or basket redesign will help you to keep the users of your on-line store.
-This detail – the price, which affects the buyer's price perception of the store.
+There are many metrics online stores use daily: traffic, average time spent on the site, conversion rate, churn, and customer loyalty, among others.
+Price, however, is the ultimate ingredient which directly influences all of the above: it affects the buyer’s perception of the store.
+Should retailers neglect it, neither UX optimization, nor the increase in targeted traffic, or basket redesign will help them to retain customers.

-For small on-line stores, which look more like a hobby than a real business, manual gathering of information is more suitable, because it is the most simple and free (or relatively cheap) source of competitors’ price data.
+For small online stores, which resemble a hobby rather than a real business, manual data collection is more suitable, since it is a free (or relatively cheap) and the most accessible source of competitive pricing data.

-A spreadsheet for data collecting and storing may look like this
+A spreadsheet for data collection and storage may look like this:

 Pros and cons